Infusionsoft Sucks AND Keap Sucks? Dang!

-Nope. they’ve never done it to me nor any of my clients and I don’t have ESP, telekinesis or Obi Wan’s powers.
+Nope.
+They’ve never done it to me or any of my clients, and I don’t have ESP, telekinesis, or Obi-Wan’s powers.

 Are the support staff inexperienced?
-Not at the end of 2020 going into 2021 with Clate Mask leading the charge.
+Not at the start of 2023 with Clate Mask leading the charge.

 Without a doubt.

-If you’re a 90-person company with 650 SKUs and you’re growing 50% a year and you’re adding 5 products a month, neither Keap CRM nor Infusionsoft would be right for you, but they admit it.
+If you’re a 90-person company with 650 SKUs and you’re growing 50% a year, and you’re adding five products a month, Keap CRM is not right for you, but they admit it.

 But how big do you want to be and how quickly?

-If the answer is “BIG” and “fast” then it may be worth it for you to start out with Keap/Infusionsoft.
+If the answer is “BIG” and “fast,” then it's worth it for you to start out with Keap.

-If you’re a 10-person company with two salespeople and you as the owner are involved in sales and and you’re doing manual, duplicate entry while sales and leads are falling off the table, then Infusionsoft can be a life-saver.
+If you’re a 10-person company with two salespeople and you, as the owner, are involved in sales, and you’re doing manual, duplicate entry while sales and leads are falling off the table, then Keap can be a lifesaver.

-But if you’ve never written a follow-up sequence or exported contacts as CSV files or tagged/categorized contacts, and you can’t explain your own company’s USP and you can’t rattle off in your sleep 3 COMPELLING reasons why I should buy from YOU then you’d be well-advised to take the $499 you just saved on the Infusionsoft setup fee and retain someone to help you set all of this up for you FROM DAY ONE!
+But if you’ve never written a follow-up sequence or exported contacts as CSV files or tagged/categorized contacts, and you can’t explain your own company’s USP, and you can’t rattle off in your sleep 3 COMPELLING reasons why I should buy from YOU then you’d be well-advised to take the $499 you just saved on the Keap CRM setup fee and retain someone to help you set all of this up for you FROM DAY ONE!